rdspring1/CarND-Advanced-Lane-Lines/README.md

 I used a combination of three filters to create my thresholded binary image (thresholding steps at cells 5, 6, 7).

 1) My first filter is calibrated for detecting yellow lines.
 It is a combination of thresholds on the HLS color space.
-Hue - (0, 45)
++ Hue - (0, 45)
-Saturation - (80, 255)
++ Saturation - (80, 255)
-Lighting - (80, 255)
++ Lighting - (80, 255)
 This Hue range covers between red and dull yellow colors.
 The Saturation and Lightness thresholds detects dull yellow lines while avoiding the gray parts of the street or the dark shadows.

 2) My second filter is a simple threshold on the Lightness value for detecting white lines.
++ Lighting - (200, 255)

 3) My third filter is a Sobel X-Axis gradient.
-However, I combine this gradient filter with basic Saturation and Lightness minimum threshold.
+However, I combine this gradient filter with two basic Saturation and Lightness minimum thresholds.
 This filter detects distant yellow and white lines, which are important for determining the curvature of the lane.
-The Saturation and Lightness thresholds prevent the filter from detecting spurious black lines.
+The Saturation and Lightness thresholds prevent the filter from detecting spurious lines.
++ Lighting (120, 255)
++ Saturation (25, 255)
++ SX_threshold (5, 255)

 Here is an example of my output for this step.
 ![alt text][image3]